apache/flink/docs/content/docs/dev/python/table/intro_to_table_api.md

 ### Create using DDL statements

 You can also create a Table using SQL DDL statements.
+It represents a Table which reads data from the specified external storage.

 ```python
 from pyflink.table import EnvironmentSettings, TableEnvironment